Horsham Rural City Council is working towards being an Age Friendly Community.

 - If you are caring for someone with dementia it may be useful to talk to Dementia Australia.
 Phone: National Dementia Helpline 1800 100 500

 - Payments for carers: The Australian Government may provide payments to people who provide daily care for someone with severe disability, a medical condition, or who is frail aged.
-Phone 132 717 or visit the Department of Human Services website.
+Phone 132 717 or visit the Department of Health Human Services.

 - The Companion Card is for people with a significant, permanent disability, who can demonstrate that they are unable to access most community activities and venues without attendant care support Victorian Companion Card Information Line: Phone: 1800 650 611